badoo/techblog/_posts/2015-06-15-lets-build-freehand-drawing-in-ios-part-1.markdown

 Enough introductions.
 So a first thought on how to enable drawing for user is to use [Core Graphics][] in a view.

-The simplest initial approach is to create a UIView subclass that handles the user touches and constructs a Bezier path with the points that user goes through.
+The simplest initial approach is to create a UIView subclass that handles the user touches and constructs a Bezier path with the points the user goes through.
 Then we will redraw every time a new point is added by user moving the finger.
 We will draw simple straight lines between captured points, and we will add a round cap to the stroke.

 Jump directly to this version [here][v1].